rajprins/training-MISC-technical-interview/README.md

 # MuleSoft Training Interview - Technical Project

 ## Summary
 Mule United Airport is undergoing a large legacy modernization initiative.
-Their primary goal is to expose all their services in a single intuitive REST API.
+Their primary goal is to expose some of their services in a single intuitive REST API.
 The current services contain flight data.
 This flight data represents outbound flights to SFO, CLE, LAX, and PDX from Mule United Airport.
-The services which expose this data include a SOAP web service, REST web service, and database.
-Your goal is to create a POC (proof of concept) exposing all these services as a single REST service which can be used to **retrieve** flights.
-Do your best in this exercise to cover as many of the systems as possible and don't feel limited to only covering the goals outlined in this document.
-We'd like your solution to be representative of your approach a technical challenge such as this!
+The goal of this exercise is to take either their database or SOAP service and expose it as a REST API.
+We estimate this project to take around 3-4 hours to complete.

 ## Goals:

 Below are a few goals to help guide you through the development.
 Remember that we don't require full coverage of every goal; do your best to include as much as possible in your POC.

-- Design and implement a REST service which exposes as many of the above sources of data as possible.
+- Design and implement a REST service which exposes the database or SOAP service as a REST API.

 - Return all data in a JSON format.

-- Provide something which documents how to interact with the REST service (e.g. RAML or Swagger).

-- Anything else you feel beneficial to the solution!
+- Package the project as a Mule deployable.

+## Cool ideas

+Got some cool ideas not included in the goals above?
+No worries!
+Feel free to get creative with your solution, below are some cool ideas you could try out.

+- Writing a specification that defines the interaction with your API.

+- Routing to more than one service in your solution.

+  - We've even included an extra REST service, if you'd like to test it out!

+- Implementing error handling within the API.

+- Deploying the app to a Mule server.

 ## Systems

-Below are the various systems you'll be using in your project.
-Note you only have read access to these systems.
+Below are details on the various systems which can be used in this project.

 ### American MySQL Database